-- ensure all children know who to turn to for help should they need it; - include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills; - provide a preventative education that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-This is underpinned by the Centre's behaviour policy as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum. - ensure that specific guidance regarding safeguarding, including online safety is included within PSHE (personal, social and health education) and RSE (relationships and sex education mandatory from Jan 2021); - Red Balloon Worthing will be in regular contact with parents and carers.
-These communications will be used to reinforce the importance of young people being safe online and parents and carers are likely to find it helpful to understand what systems are being used to filter and monitor online use.
-It will be especially important for parents and carers to be made aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the Centre (if anyone) their child is going to be interacting with online; - As part of their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn Governors will ensure all Red Balloon Worthing staff will receive training on the expectations, applicable roles and responsibilities in relation to the filtering and monitoring of electronic content available across Centre devices and networks.
-The Safeguarding Governor will require the designated safeguarding lead to have understanding of the filtering and monitoring systems and processes in place.
-Red Balloon Worthing currently holds certification under the "Cyber Essentials" framework which is designed to meet filtering and monitoring requirements.
-The DSL will ensure that Red Balloon Worthing can be confident the adopted approach remains effective and has a duty to inform the Head of Centre and LGB if concerns become apparent.
-The DSL will be guided by the following document: Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk)
+- include in the curriculum activities and opportunities which equip students with the skills they need to stay safe from abuse both in the real and the virtual world; - ensure all students know who to turn to for help should they need it; - include in the curriculum material which will help students develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills: - provide a preventative education that prepares students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny, misandry, homophobia, biphobic and sexual violence/harassment.
+This is underpinned by the Centre's behaviour policy as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum. - ensure that specific guidance regarding safeguarding, including online safety, is included within PSHE (personal, social and health education) and RSE (relationships and sex education mandatory from Jan 2021); - be in regular contact with parents.
+These communications will be used to reinforce the importance of students being safe online, and parents are likely to find it helpful to understand what systems are being used to filter and monitor online use.
+It will be especially important for parents to be made aware of what their children are being asked to do online, including the sites they will be asked to access, and to be clear who (if anyone) from the Centre is going to be interacting with their child online.

-The teaching of 'online safety' will run throughout the work of all staff through the curriculum offered and advice to and ongoing conversations with children re. the best ways to make use of all the benefits of technology without placing themselves at risk of harm.
+As part of their responsibility to safeguard and promote the welfare of students and provide them with a safe environment in which to learn, governors will ensure all RBET-Aylesbury staff will receive training on the expectations, applicable roles and responsibilities in relation to the filtering and monitoring of electronic content available across Centre devices and networks.
+The Safeguarding Governor will require the designated safeguarding lead (DSL) to understand the filtering and monitoring systems and processes in place.
+RBET-Aylesbury currently holds certification under the "Cyber Essentials" framework, which is designed to meet filtering and monitoring requirements.
+The DSL will ensure that RBET-Aylesbury can be confident the adopted approach remains effective and has a duty to inform the Head of Centre and the governing body if concerns become apparent.
+The DSL will be guided by the document Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk) The teaching of 'online safety' will run throughout the work of all staff through the curriculum offered and advice to and ongoing conversations with students concerning the best ways to make use of all the benefits of technology without placing themselves at risk of harm.